radetsky/create-react-app-with-themis/README.md

     return config;
 }
 ```
-If you need more complex configuration you may read documentation to react-app-rewired: https://github.com/timarney/react-app-rewired
+If you need more complex configuration you may read the documentation to react-app-rewired: https://github.com/timarney/react-app-rewired

 Modify package.json in section scripts:
 ```